 In 2008, The Kansas City Chiefs selected Brandon in the fifth round of the NFL draft.
-After playing four great seasons with the Chiefs, he had the opportunity to sign a contract with his childhood favorite team, the Dallas Cowboys.
-He has started every game since his arrival in Dallas and is the current leader in consecutive starts for an active cornerback in the NFL.
+After playing four great seasons with the Chiefs, he had the opportunity to sign a contract with his favorite team growing up, the Dallas Cowboys.
+He started every game as a Cowboy and is the current leader in consecutive starts for an active cornerback in the NFL.
 He received the nickname “Iron Horse” while he was in Kansas City for being durable, reliable, and tough-minded, a nickname that still holds true to him today.

-Brandon has accomplished a lot over his eight seasons as an NFL athlete, but what is most impressive is his work off the field serving the community.
-In 2012, he founded the Carr Cares Foundation, which is geared towards improving child literacy by helping young students become proficient readers.
-Along with the literacy initiatives, the Foundation also encourages children to live a healthy lifestyle through balanced nutrition and by being physically active.
+Brandon has accomplished a lot over his ten seasons as an NFL athlete, but what is most impressive is his work off the field serving the community.
+In 2012, he founded the Carr Cares Foundation, which is geared towards improving child literacy by helping young students become proficient readers by the third grade.
+Along with the literacy initiatives, the foundation also encourages children to live a healthy lifestyle through balanced nutrition and by being physically active.

 In October of 2015, Brandon flew back to Michigan during his off week to open up three reading centers in his hometown of Flint, where students can get daily tutoring to help them read at grade level.
 He is also very active in the Dallas community offering reading programs, mentoring, feeding families for the holidays, and hosting his annual football camp.